ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-Bringing everything together, the subsequent examples demonstrates how to engage a DataLoader with a GraphQL service.
+Bringing everything together, the subsequent examples demonstrate how to engage a DataLoader with a GraphQL service.

 ###### Example: Utilizing a DataLoader in a GraphQL Service